 A few things helped spark the late-1997 turnaround that Jobs addressed at the January 1998 MacWorld.

 First was Jobs’ aggressive cost-cutting, which slashed failing products, R&D spending and a number of Apple staffers.
-Second was the success of new products like the beige Power Macintosh G3 computer, which performed very well with customers — selling 130,000 units against a forecast of 80,000.
+Second was the success of new products like the beige Power Macintosh G3 computer.
+That machine performed very well with customers — selling 130,000 units against a forecast of 80,000.
 (For more about the Power Mac G3’s history and its later 1999 upgrade, check out yesterday’s installment of “Today in Apple history.”)

 Then there was the continued success of Mac OS 8, which at the time delivered the most successful sales performance of any Apple software product in history.
 In addition, Cupertino benefited from the adoption of “built-to-order” Macs and increasing business through Apple’s website.
 For both of those successes, Jobs took a page out of Dell’s mega-successful playbook as Apple embraced the internet like never before.

-On the back of Jobs’ Macworld announcement that Apple expected to report net profits exceeding $45 million on revenues of about $1.575 billion in the quarter ending December 31, Apple stock rose almost 20 percent to $19 a share.
-Analysts had been predicting that the company would lose money.
+At Macworld, Jobs said Apple expected to report net profits exceeding $45 million on revenues of about $1.575 billion in the quarter ending December 31.
+On the back of the surprising announcement, Apple stock rose almost 20% to $19 a share.
+Prior to Jobs’ declaration, analysts predicted the company would continue to lose money.

 Don’t beat yourself up about not investing all your savings in Apple in early 1998, though.
-Despite the positive news, the company was still looked on as a troubled company.
+Despite the positive news, Wall Street still viewed Apple as a troubled company.

 “We’ll be burning the midnight oil … and will be working to deliver a result that will make you proud of us again,” Jobs said of Apple’s future.